gsoft-inc/wl-squide/docs/guides/add-authentication.md

 }
 ```

-Most of the layout code has been moved from the `RootLayout` to the `AuthenticatedLayout`, leaving the root layout only taking care for now of styling the outer wrapper of the application:
+Much of the layout code has been transferred from the `RootLayout` to the `AuthenticatedLayout`, leaving the root layout responsible only for styling the outer wrapper of the application for now:

 ```tsx host/src/RootLayout.tsx
 import { Outlet } from "react-router-dom";